are you ready?

 Importantly, a non-diet framework is not used for intentional weight loss.
 Some people lose weight, some people gain weight, and some people experience weight fluctuations.
 With time and practice, intuitive eating should allow you to achieve and maintain your set point weight.

-YEAH.
+YUP.
 THIS IS A LOT OF INFORMATION.

 If you're new to intuitive eating, you probably have some questions.